 They had asked me to let them read some of my sonnets, so I had brought two, the silly one about summer’s heat, and the one about Wordsworth’s grave.
 I didn’t need to be afraid of their reactions after all, they all liked them and read them over and over, and then they asked if I would share any more when I wrote them.
 I didn’t say I had others back in my room.

 Julia and I, uninterested in the guys’ conversation, got to know one another.
 She was working on the teaching degree only because she needed the money before she could continue on for her D-Phil.
 I wanted to know all about it when she told me she wanted to do it on Thomas Hardy—who is one of my favorite authors.
 She said she had studied his poetry and could find almost no philosophical progression between his early and late work, which seemed odd when there is such a remarkable difference between his early and late novels.
 She wanted to explore that more, making me think I would have to go home and read his poetry myself.
 When we left the tea shop, we went to hear Douglas Kneale’s paper on those who helped Wordsworth write The Prelude.
 It was a good paper.

 I finished all the papers that were due today and had three more poems that I planned to finish in London.
 We had to have at least fifteen papers done today and any others that we wanted to have comments on from Prof. Rich.
 Those that we turned in later, in London, would count for our grade but wouldn’t be returned with comments.

 One of my poems I composed the evening before as I was walking around the lake.
-It was not very good, but it was an interesting exercise in what Dorothy Wordsworth might have replied to her brother’s poem “To My Sister,” if only they had been living as students in the 1980s.
+It was not very good, but it was an interesting exercise in what Dorothy Wordsworth might have replied to her brother’s poem “To My Sister,” if only they had been living as students in our day.